Model Selection#

 MultiPeriodPortfolio

 .
-This is because each test output is a
+This is because each test produces a

-collection of multiple paths instead of one single path.
+collection of multiple paths rather than a single path.

 Example: